rchikhi/benchmphf/README.md

 wikipedia definitions: A perfect hash function for a set S is a hash function that maps distinct elements in S to a set of integers, with no collisions.
 A minimal perfect hash function is a perfect hash function that maps n keys to n consecutive integers—usually [0..n−1] or [1..n].

+the aim of this program is to evaluate the time and memory used by those MPHF libraries during _construction_ of the structure;
+alternatively, when run with the ``-bench`` command line parameter, it evaluates query time.

+minimal perfect hash functions are created over the following input keys: a random set of 64-bits integers
+(however both libraries support more versatile input, e.g. strings)

+tested libraries:

 emphf library: https://github.com/ot/emphf

 CHD library: http://cmph.sourceforge.net/